Congratulations on your admission to PLU!

 What happens if I don’t have it completed by my class registration appointment?
 Your student account will be put on hold and we won’t be able to register you for classes until it’s complete.

-The Health History and Consent Form is a separate, but still required, form to complete and send to PLU’s Health Center.
+The Medical History Record is a separate, but still required, form to complete and send to PLU’s Health Center.
 (This is also where you’ll be able to upload all medical documentation of vaccinations, including the required COVID-19 vaccine.)

 Request your New Student Registration appointment